-Table 33: Legislative Requirements
+Table 36: Legislative Requirements

 Legislation Requirement Local Government Act Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
-Roads Act, 1993 Sets out the rules to be followed and responsibilities of users of the roads system and how the rules are enforced Work Health and Safety Act 2011 This Act aims to secure and promote the health, safety and welfare of people at work and to protect people at a place of work against risks to health or safety arising out of the activities at work.
-Environmental Planning and Assessment Act, 1979 Provides for the protection of the environment, established the Department of the Environment and defines its functions and powers Australian Standards and RMS Traffic Control at Worksites Manual, 2010 Provides guidance for transport asset managers in use of transport services such as 1742; Manual of Uniform Traffic Control Devices Australian Road Rules The Australian Roads Rules are incorporated into State Traffic Regulations under the Road Traffic Act
+Roads Act, 1993 Sets out the rules to be followed and responsibilities of users of the roads system and how the rules are enforced Civil Liability Act 2002 Protects the Council from civil action by requiring the court to consider the financial resources, the general responsibilities of the authority and the compliance with general practices and applicable standards Work Health and Safety Act 2011 This Act aims to secure and promote the health, safety and welfare of people at work and to protect people at a place of work against risks to health or safety arising out of the activities at work.
+Local Government Code of Accounting Practice and Financial Reporting Reporting on condition assessment, renewal and maintenance expenditure in the annual financial statements Environmental Planning and Assessment Act, 1979 Provides for the protection of the environment, established the Department of the Environment and defines its functions and powers Australian Standards and RMS Traffic Control at Worksites Manual, 2010 Provides guidance for transport asset managers in use of transport services such as 1742; Manual of Uniform Traffic Control Devices Australian Road Rules The Australian Roads Rules are incorporated into State Traffic Regulations under the Road Traffic Act